 Keep it simple and solid with a Jokkmokk table and four chairs made from 100 percent pine.
 The model is the least expensive wood table IKEA sells and comes with a classic antique stain.
 Although pine dents and scratches more easily, you can change up the look by distressing and restaining it.

 Although being able to raise your work surface electrically between 22 to 48 inches helps keep you comfortable all day long, IKEA’s customers weren’t impressed.
 The desk has mostly one-star reviews, citing that the desk broke down after only a few months to a year.

 19. Best: Algot Mesh Basket System

-You can save time and money on your next trip to IKEA by making as much room as you need in your closet with the Algot frame with four mesh baskets and top shelf.
+You can save time and money on your next trip to IKEA by making as much room as you need in your closet with the Algot frame with four mesh baskets and top-shelf.
 The versatile system can stack together, and it works seamlessly with most IKEA clothes rails and baskets.
-Use the Konmari folding method to store maximum clothing in a minimal space.
+Use the Konmari folding method to store maximum clothing in minimal space.

 Jodi O’Connell is a freelance wordsmith based in Sedona, Arizona, who writes about everything from vacation vagary and adventure sports to real estate and pets.
 She spent more than a decade in Arizona’s real estate industry advising first-time homebuyers and commercial investors before indulging her passion for the written word on a full-time basis.
 Her articles appear on websites as diverse as U.S. News and World Report, USA Today, Hipmunk, Roots Rated, and Travelocity.